Heating Isopods - Isopods For Sale UK | PostPods

-Most UK isopod keepers don't need elaborate heating — UK ambient room temperature works for most common species year-round.
-But for tropical species (Cubaris, Ardentiella) and for keepers wanting to maintain breeding activity through cooler months, proper heating equipment matters.
+Most UK isopod keepers don't need elaborate heating - UK ambient room temperature works for most common species year-round.
+But for cave-origin Cubaris, and for keepers wanting to maintain breeding activity through cooler months, proper heating equipment matters.
+Ardentiella are the genus most often heated by mistake and are covered below.
 This guide focuses on the practical equipment side: what to buy, how to install it, and how to troubleshoot common heating issues.

 For species-specific temperature ranges and seasonal guidance, see our companion article on isopod heating requirements by species.
 This article focuses specifically on the equipment side.